Binomial Generalized Linear Models: Caesarian Birth Study

 We can see that the observed and fitted values are very similar.

-The book recommends that to make the analysis more robust, we should add fictitious data to the two zero Infect_count cells to avoid existence of MLE issue.
-We do this by adding a ‘count’ of 0.5 infections and 1 total case to problematic row.
+The book recommends that to make the analysis more robust, we should augment fictitious data to the two zero Infect_count cells to avoid the existence -of-MLE issue.
+We do this by adding a ‘count’ of 0.5 infections and 1 total case to the 3rd problematic row.

 Code